 50. Pyrénées National Park, France

 On the border of France and Spain lies a national park with peaks over 3000 meters high, lakes, waterfalls and lush forest.
 National Park Pyrénées is home to authentic natural features found only on the Pyrénées.
-The park is one of the oldest in France with more than 70 different animal and plant species.
+It is one of the oldest national parks in France with more than 70 different animal and plant species.

 Visitors enjoy hiking through the diverse landscape and many recommend the refreshing mountains for the summer heats.

 “Amazing!
 We went to Saint Lary and through to Lac de Payolle.
 The views are some of the best I’ve ever seen.
 Lovely walks and if you like mountain biking there are loads of great routes.”

 The Sierra Nevada is the biggest of all national parks in Spain, known for one of the highest Spanish peaks, Mount Mulhacen, reaching over 3000 meters in height.
 This Andalusian mountain range offers plenty of activities such as paragliding and bird watching.
 Also, Sierra Nevada is the southernmost ski resort in Europe with a season lasting from November till May.

 Visitors recommend hiking, cycling and even motorcycling through the mountain range.
 Many point out the perfect skiing conditions and slopes.

 “Beautiful national park.
 Wild, rugged and definitely worth hiking in.
 Not so many places to fill water though, so make sure you bring enough.”